YongShiowWei/Android_Volley/README.md

 2. Create a new database: <b>lingualearning_app</b> <br>
 3. Go to "C:\xampp\htdocs\"
 4. Create a new folder: <b>lingualearningapp</b>
+5. Create a new folder: <b>images</b> in lingualearning folder
-5. Copy uploaded php file to the folder
+6. Copy uploaded php file to the lingualearning folder
-6. Run app
+7. Run app